How does the program work?

 - Summer (June – August): register by May 31st

-- Fall (October – December): register by October 15th
+- Fall (October – December): register by October 5ft

-What Other Types of Companies You May Work with?
+What are the Companies You May Work with?

 What are the requirements to participate?